 This gift was not accepted by the Icelandic Parliament until 1914, however.
 The Parliament contributed 10,000 crowns to the construction of the museum, while a national collection yielded 20,000 crowns in private donations.
-It can be safely said that the Icelanders had from the very beginning shown a special appreciation for the art of their country's first sculptor and had fully realized the value of his gift to the nation.
+It can be safely said that Icelanders have from the very beginning shown a special appreciation for the art of their country's first sculptor and had fully realised the value of his gift to the nation.

-Jónsson chose to locate the museum on the top of Skolavorduhaed, "a desolate hill on the outskirts of town," as he puts it in his autobiography.
-The museum was the first building to be constructed on the top of the hill and Jónsson realized what possibilities this location, the highest in town, offered.
-Like some of his contemporaries, he dreamt of Skolavorduhaed becoming the political and cultural Acropolis of an independent Iceland.
+Jónsson chose to locate the museum on the top of Skólavörðuhæð, "a desolate hill on the outskirts of town," as he puts it in his autobiography.
+The museum was the first building to be constructed on the top of the hill and Jónsson realised what possibilities this location, the highest in town, offered.
+Like some of his contemporaries, he dreamt of Skólavörðuhæð becoming the political and cultural Acropolis of an independent Iceland.
 The museum was built according to a plan by the artist and it may thus be said that the museum building constitutes his biggest sculpture.
-The building served as his studio, as a gallery for his works and even as his home.
+The building served as his studio, as the gallery for his works and even as his home.